 By: Jamie Buerger

-We asked a financial expert—and real couples who’ve been there—for tips and tricks that can bulk up your savings.
+We asked a financial expert—and real couples who’ve been there—for tips and tricks on how to save for a house.

 We're not going to sugarcoat it: Saving up for your first house is a serious goal that demands serious effort.
 And to really get a jump on it, amassing that kind of money—usually 20 percent of the cost of a home—takes more than just opening a traditional savings account and contributing to it whenever you feel like it.
 It takes dedication, skill and savvy.
 In other words, you need a plan of attack.